rubycocos/blockchain/elliptic-lite/README.md

 ### Finite Fields

-Let's start with definining a finite field (mod 13), that is, `F₁₃ = [0,1,2,3,4,5,6,7,8,9,10,11,12]` where the mod(ulus) is always a prime number - and the prime number is 13 in this case:
+Let's start with defining a finite field (mod 13), that is, `F₁₃ = [0,1,2,3,4,5,6,7,8,9,10,11,12]` where the mod(ulus) is always a prime number - and the prime number is 13 in this case: